 You’ll also want to take advantage of the culturally diverse culinary options in Jacksonville.
 From the exquisite Lebanese cuisine at Mandaloun to fresh Ethiopian at the Nile, there are plenty of flavors to explore in Jacksonville.

 The overall unemployment rate in Florida is quite low at 2.6 percent and Jacksonville currently ranks second in the state for job growth.

 The city is home to many Fortune 500 company headquarters.
 It’s a great place to find excellent employment, especially for those in finance, logistics, and hospitality.

 In addition, the cost of living in Jacksonville is much lower than the national average.
+The cost of living in Jacksonville, FL is 7% lower than the state average and 6% lower than the national average.
 For that reason, real estate is in high demand.

 The final greatest thing about moving to Jacksonville, Florida is that it is conveniently located in close proximity to many other major cities.